iamatulsingh/EAST/readme.md

 # EAST: An Efficient and Accurate Scene Text Detector

+>NOTE: I'm not a original Author.
+This repository is forked from https://github.com/argman/EAST.

+## UPDATE
++ Bumped Tensorflow version to 2.1.0
++ Minor change in web page.

 ### Introduction
 This is a tensorflow re-implementation of [EAST: An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2).
 The features are summarized blow: